-The Government’s first step was to hold initial discussions with representatives of the original Wai 262 claimants.
-This is being followed by targeted engagement with Māori technical experts, various Māori advisory boards, national Māori bodies and subject specialists in 2019.
-This will help shape how Government approaches this work and how we engage with Māori and the wider public on this significant kaupapa.
+The Government’s first step was to hold an initial discussion with representatives of the original Wai 262 claimants.
+This was followed by targeted engagement with Māori technical experts, various Māori advisory boards, national Māori bodies and subject specialists in 2019.
+These conversations will help shape how Government approaches this work and how we engage with Māori and the wider public on this significant kaupapa.

-The initial discussions are intended to take place from September to October 2019.
+The targeted engagement discussions took place from August to October 2019.
 The overall work programme is likely to involve a number of Government Ministers and agencies coming together to work alongside each other, Māori and the wider public over a number of years.
 The exact scope, phasing and timing of the work is still to be worked through.

 The Government will be seeking views on how it intends to organise itself to engage with iwi/hapū and the wider public on this kaupapa.
 The Government also wants input on how it can help support Māori to engage with each other and with the Government on these wide-ranging issues.